ijardillier/ansible-elk/README.md

 The playbook can be executed with the following method:

-  ansible-playbook playbook/deploy-stack.yml -i playbook/inventories/dev/hosts
+  ansible-playbook playbook/deploy-stack.yml -i playbook/inventories/dev/hosts --ask-become-pass

 To deploy only some parts of this playbook, you can use associated tags:

-  ansible-playbook playbook/deploy-stack.yml -i playbook/inventories/dev/hosts --tags <my-tag>
+  ansible-playbook playbook/deploy-stack.yml -i playbook/inventories/dev/hosts --ask-become-pass --tags <my-tag>

 For example, if you just need Elasticsearch nodes, you can use:

-  ansible-playbook playbook/deploy-stack.yml -i playbook/inventories/dev/hosts --tags es
+  ansible-playbook playbook/deploy-stack.yml -i playbook/inventories/dev/hosts --ask-become-pass --tags es

 ## Initial setup